A new station is being developed to provide ADA accessibility and improve station function and amenities while supporting station-area revitalization.

 Fleetwood Street will be relocated to improve access to the new station.
 Bus stop and "kiss-and-ride" areas will be included in the new configuration.
 The new street layout will maximize space for commercial and retail development on the south side, opposite the new station location.
 Proposed buildings include a combination office building and learning center as well as a parking garage (expected to be developed under a separate future contract).

 Environmental clearances were received in March 2012, and a development team was selected by the Coatesville Redevelopment Authority in Summer 2013.
-The conceptual station design is being evaluated.
+Station design is 60% complete.

 Work is being led by PennDOT with additional funding by the Federal Transit Administration and the City of Coatesville Redevelopment Authority.